danielharrell/does_music_move/does_music_move.md

 any motion to see?
 And what could be making it?

-One answer, the kind Zeno might give, is that there *isn't* any motion to see.
-When we think we see something move, all we really see is that it occupies different places at different times.
+One answer, the kind Zeno might give, is that there *isn't* any motion to see.[^Zeno] When we think we see something move, all we really see is that it occupies different places at different times.
 And the appearance of motion in this, is something like the appearance of motion on a movie screen, or in a flip book, from a succession of images, each of a single place and time, that happens too rapidly for us to detect.
-But this kind of answer leads to a second answer, found for example in mathematical calculus, where there *is* a motion to see.
-When we see something move on this answer, all we indeed see is that something occupies different places at different times.
+But this first answer leads to a second answer, found for example in mathematical calculus, where there *is* a motion to see.[^Calculus] When we see something move on this answer, all we indeed see is that something occupies different places at different times.
 Still, it can be proved that there are more such